swax/NAISYS/docs/008-supervisor-users.md

 ### Admin Bootstrap

-`ensureSuperAdmin(password?)` in `packages/supervisor-database/src/sessionService.ts` creates (or updates the password of) the `admin` user on boot and grants it `supervisor_admin`.
+`ensureSuperAdmin()` in `packages/supervisor-database/src/sessionService.ts` creates the `superadmin` user on boot if missing and grants it `supervisor_admin`. **No credential is set** — `bootstrapSupervisor()` issues a one-time registration token and prints the URL to stdout so the operator can register a passkey on first launch.
 No other permissions are granted by default — because `supervisor_admin` is a superset, the admin user has full access without needing the other seven permissions explicitly.
 It is called from `supervisorServer.ts` after migrations, before routes register.

+A registration link is also re-issued automatically when the operator runs with `--setup` and confirms a reset, or when the superadmin has no passkey and no unexpired token (recovery / failed prior setup).
+See [doc 007](./007-web-auth.md) for the full bootstrap and recovery flow.

 ## API Design

 **Base path**: `/supervisor/api/users` (mounted in `routes/api.ts` with prefix `/users`).

 All endpoints require authentication.
 Write endpoints require `supervisor_admin` via the `requirePermission("supervisor_admin")` preHandler.
-The `PUT /:username` endpoint uses `requireAdminOrSelf` (admins can edit any user; non-admins can only change their own password). `POST /me/password` only requires authentication (any user may change their own password).
+Credential-management endpoints (passkey list/delete, registration-token issuance) use `requireAdminOrSelf` so a user can manage their own credentials without admin.
+Sensitive actions (create user, registration-token issuance, passkey delete, passkey reset) additionally call `requireStepUp()`; see [doc 007](./007-web-auth.md) for the step-up flow.

 ### API Root Discovery